 How do you build credit for the first time?

-If you’re establishing credit for the first time, there are a few things you can do.
+If you’re establishing credit for the first time, these are a few best practices:

-• Become an authorized user.
+- Become an authorized user.
 One trick is to have someone put you as an authorized user on their credit card account.
-Parents sometimes add their older children as authorized users to help them build credit.
-The cardholder does not have to give the card to the user to help them build credit.
-This only works if the cardholder pays their bills on time and keeps the balance low.
+When my kids are teens, I’ll likely add them as authorized users to a credit card to help them build credit.

 Do credit scores merge after you get married?